s3-jpeters/Final-Repository-/README.md

 # 5. Reconciling
 ## Lab 6.
 Reconciling a Gene and Species Tree

-The commands set up a Python 2.7 environment with ETE3 for phylogenetic analysis:
+These commands set up a Python 2.7 environment with ETE3 for phylogenetic analysis:

 ```
 mamba create -n my_python27_env python=2.7